Thio Thiam Tjong

-Thio Thiam Tjong (born on 4 April 1896 – died on 19 September 1969) was an Indonesian politician, community leader and businessman whose public career spanned from the late colonial period to the early decades of Independence.
-He was a founding board member in 1928 of Chung Hwa Hui, a Chinese-Indonesian, colonial political party, and was President of the group's post-WW II political successor Persatoean Tionghoa, formed in 1948, then renamed Partai Demokrasi Tionghoa Indonesia in 1950.
+Thio Thiam Tjong (born on 4 April 1896 – died on 19 September 1969) was an Indonesian politician, community leader and businessman whose public career spanned from the late colonial period to the early decades of independence.
+He was a founding board member in 1928 of Chung Hwa Hui, a Chinese-Indonesian, colonial political party, and was president of the group's post-WW II political successor Persatoean Tionghoa, formed in 1948, then renamed Partai Demokrasi Tionghoa Indonesia in 1950.

 Early career and family background

-Thio was born in 1896 in Semarang, Central Java into a prominent family on both sides.
-His father, the wealthy businessman Thio Sing Liong (1871–1940), was a third-generation Peranakan Chinese and the founder of Handel Maatschappij Thio Sing Liong, a leading export-import company.
-In contrast to his father's business background, Thio's mother – Tan Tien Nio – hailed from the ‘Cabang Atas’ gentry as a granddaughter of Tan Ing Kie, Kapitein-titulair der Chinezen (1835–1895).
-Through his mother, Thio was therefore a direct descendant of Tan Yok Sing, Kapitein der Chinezen of Semarang (1737–1800) under the Dutch East India Company (V0C).
-Tan Yok Sing came to the Indies in the mid 1700s as a descendant of the Tan (Chen in Mandarin) family from Zhangzhou, Fujian.
-This is the family that is famous for its most prominent member Tan Yong Hua or Chen Yong Hua (陳永華) who serving as the advisor to Koxinga in 1666, contributed much to the conquest of Taiwan from the Dutch VOC and later the administration of Taiwan.
+Thio was born in 1896 in Semarang, Central Java, into a prominent family on both sides.
+His father, the wealthy businessman Thio Sing Liong (1871–1940), was a third-generation Peranakan Chinese and the founder of Handel Maatschappij Thio Sing Liong, a leading export–import company.
+In contrast to his father's business background, Thio's mother – Tan Tien Nio – hailed from the 'Cabang Atas' gentry as a granddaughter of Tan Ing Kie, Kapitein-titulair der Chinezen (1835–1895).
+Through his mother, Thio was therefore a direct descendant of Tan Yok Sing, Kapitein der Chinezen of Semarang (1737–1800) under the Dutch East India Company (VOC).
+Tan Yok Sing came to the Indies in the mid-1700s as a descendant of the Tan (Chen in Mandarin) family from Zhangzhou, Fujian.
+This is the family that is famous for its most prominent member Tan Yong Hua or Chen Yong Hua (陳永華), who served as the advisor to Koxinga in 1666, contributed much to the conquest of Taiwan from the Dutch VOC and later the administration of Taiwan.
 Like most in his social class, Thio had an entirely Dutch language-based education in Semarang, then at a Hogere Burgerschool (HBS, secondary school) in Leiden in the Netherlands.
 He studied engineering at Delft University, but left prior to graduating in 1922 to join his father's business.
 Following his father's retirement in 1933, Thio took over the family business and expanded it.
 He was also a board member of a number of other companies.